brayden-s-haws/pm_am_newsletter/README.md

 ## Acknowledgements
 - Huge thanks to my wife Kasey!
 She did a ton to help with this, weighing in on design and being my first tester.
 She always supports me, no matter what weird thing I am currently chasing.
-- As always I owe [Ryan Jenson](https://www.linkedin.com/in/ryanwjenson/)big time.
+- As always I owe [Ryan Jenson](https://www.linkedin.com/in/ryanwjenson/) big time.
 He helped with design and pointed me in the right direction on content.
 He also gave me a crash course on SEO and domain authority.

 ## License